Munhui Kim: Being a Late Bloomer Has Its Rewards

 Because Munhui had a natural affinity for bass sounds, she viewed the bass guitar as her “destiny.”
 “I really enjoy listening to the low frequencies in music, so I was naturally drawn to it,” she says.
 She wasn’t disappointed when she met Min, discovering a mentor and a “better musician than I expected [him] to be.”
 He also was the first teacher to help her discover her potential.

-Today, she studies in the Master of Music in Contemporary Performance (Production Concentration) program at Berklee’s campus in Valencia, Spain, and refers to program director Casey Driessen as her “newfound inspiration.”
+Today, she studies in the Master of Music in Contemporary Performance (Production Concentration) program at Berklee’s campus in Valencia, Spain with a scholarship from the CJ Cultural Foundation for outstanding Korean musicians, and refers to program director Casey Driessen as her “newfound inspiration.”

 While living in South Korea, Munhui founded and played in several bands, including Asoto Union, Funkafric Booster, Second Session, and Gurueng Train.
 “Asoto Union is the group that made me the bassist that I am today.
 I am proud of the music we created,” she says.
 “We were listed on Korea’s top 100 albums and received a special prize at the Korean Music Awards in 2004.”
 The band released the album Sound Renovates a Structure in 2003.

 After Asoto Union dissolved, she cofounded Funkafric Booster in 2005.
 Munhui describes their style as “a combination of funk, Africa, and booster, our favorite words.
 Like Asoto Union, it’s a funk band—but more rhythm-focused.”
 In 2010, Second Session was born, combining funk bass grooves with R&B guitar lines.
 Despite her distance from South Korea, she remains a member, as is the case with her fourth and final band, Gurueng Train, a reggae band with a pop sound.
 Munhui says she feels comfortable playing jazz, reggae, and funk, with the latter being the one she enjoys the most.